By

 4 Min Read

 Think of sidechains that work as fast lanes on the road.
 They enable digital assets and transactions to be passed on from blockchain’s mainnet to a separate chain of blocks, where data can be processed more quickly and more transactions can be verified without causing network congestion.
+A sidechain is a secondary blockchain that enables sidechain operations, such as transferring assets between the main blockchain and the sidechain, supporting scalability and experimentation.

 Communication between these chains and the mainchain is facilitated via two key components - two-way pegs and federations.